aragon/hack/docs/guides-agent-app.md

 However, since IPFS propogation is slow, it's better to point directly to the aragon IPFS node.

-For more on the `dao install` command see the documentation [here](https://hack.aragon.org/docs/cli-dao-commands#dao-install).

 # Step 3: Setting permissions